Miretz/miretz.github.io/_posts/2018-02-11-why-companies-need-text-mining.markdown

 ## Searching

 Reading a 100 page contract to answer a simple question consumes a lot of time.
-Searching the text for specific term might produce the desired information but often it is hard to know exactly what to search for.
+Searching the text for a specific term might lead to the desired information but often it is hard to know the exact phrase to search for.
 The document might be written in such way that a plain text search does not answer our question at all without understanding the intent and contextual meaning in the document.
-[Semantic search](https://en.wikipedia.org/wiki/Semantic_search) is a much better way to solve this issue and is successfully used by major search engines.
+[Semantic search](https://en.wikipedia.org/wiki/Semantic_search) is a much better way to solve this issue and it is successfully used by major search engines.

-A good starting point is to deploy and integrate open source search engines, fill them with unstructured data and build analytics on top of them.
+A good starting point is to deploy and integrate an open source search engine, fill it with unstructured data and build analytics on top of it.
 The most popular search engines are:
 - [Elastic Search](https://www.elastic.co/)
 - [Solr](http://lucene.apache.org/solr/)